Shima-san

 (島さん, Shima-san) is a Japanese manga series written and illustrated by Yōbundō Kawano.
 It began serialization in Futabasha's Manga Action magazine in April 2020.

+Synopsis

+The series is centered around Shima-san, an elderly male part-timer at a convenience store, and his interactions with customers.

 Publication

 Written and illustrated by Yōbundō Kawano, Shima-san began serialization in Futabasha's Manga Action magazine on April 21, 2020.
-Its chapters have been collected into seven tankōbon volumes as of April 2025.
+Its chapters have been collected into eight tankōbon volumes as of January 2026.